Temperature Changes of Nostrils During Breathing

-The primary way the air enters the body of a healthy person is the nasal cavity where the incoming air is filtered by the ciliated epithelium, thus getting rid of dust and impurities.
+The primary way air enters the body of a healthy person is the nasal cavity where the incoming air is filtered by the ciliated epithelium, thus getting rid of dust and impurities.
 From a purely physical point of view, the nasal cavity conchae humidify the air and heat it to a temperature close to the internal temperature of the body before it enters the lungs.
 Vice versa, when the air leaves the body, it is partially cooled so that the body does not lose a large amount of heat by exhalation.
-The nasal cavity thus acts as a kind of heat exchanger.
+The nasal cavity thus acts as a kind of a heat exchanger.

-Nonetheless, at normal room temperature, exhaled air is warmer than inhaled air, and this is what we will visualize with the thermal imaging camera.
+Nonetheless, at normal room temperature, exhaled air is warmer than inhaled air, and this is what we will visualize with a thermal imaging camera.
 More precisely, we will not measure the temperature of the air flow directly, rather of the mucous membrane of the nasal cavity, which is warmed (cooled) by the exhaled (inhaled) air.

 Thermal imaging camera, a volunteer.

 The volunteer is asked to breathe calmly and deeply and the opening of the nostrils is monitored with a thermal imaging camera.

 The video below illustrates a successful execution of the experiment.
 It can be seen that during inhalation (when some air at room temperature enters the nasal cavity), the nostrils cool down, and during exhalation (when the now heated air leaves the body), the nostrils temperature is slightly higher than body temperature.